-If a Service member is a defendant in a civil court proceeding, the court may grant a delay if he or she is deployed.
+If a Service member is a defendant in a civil court proceeding, the court may grant a delay if they are deployed.
 The provision applies to civil lawsuits, suits for paternity, child custody suits, bankruptcy debtor/creditor meetings, and administrative proceedings.